 Julia M. Kazaks

 Julia M. Kazaks represents clients in all phases of tax controversy and litigation, including federal court proceedings, and Internal Revenue Service and state taxing authority audits and appeals, as well as in alternative dispute resolution venues.
-Ms. Kazaks participates in litigation before the U.S. District Courts, the U.S. Tax Court, the U.S. Courts of Appeal and the U.S. Supreme Court.
+Ms. Kazaks litigates on behalf of her clients in the U.S. District Courts, the U.S. Tax Court, the U.S. Courts of Appeal and the U.S. Supreme Court.

 Litigation matters in which Ms. Kazaks has been involved include: